carbon-language/carbon-lang/docs/project/evolution.md

 ### When to follow the evolution process

-Any substantive change to Carbon (whether the language, project, infrastructure, or otherwise) should follow the evolution process.
+Any substantive change to Carbon -- whether the language, project, infrastructure, or otherwise -- should follow the evolution process.
 The meaning of "substantive" is subjective, but will generally include:

 - Any semantic or syntactic language change that isn't fixing a bug.
-- Major changes to project infrastructure (including additions and removals).
+- Major changes to project infrastructure, including additions and removals.
 - Changes to the process itself.
-- Rolling back a finalized decision (even if never executed).
+- Rolling back a finalized decision, even if never executed.

 Changes which generally will not require this process are: